 On Saturday 21st July we travelled down to the Kiln Park, Tenby. to entertain at the Executive Members Summer Ball.
 This was an outdoor event, but fortunately the weather was hot and sunny, and there were over 200 visitors at the event.
 We had a little trouble staging the choir on a small platform, but everything went well.
 Other performers appearing included 'Nu Skool', a young dance group from Port Talbot who won through to the finals of 'Britain's Got Talent'.
 We stopped at the Fox and Hounds, Bancyfelin, on the way back for a meal and 'afterglow'.

-Hopkins at Christchurch on Oystermouth Road.
-Then we had a busy weekend
+Christchurch on Oystermouth Road.
+Then we had a busy

-with 2 weddings and a concert.
-Friday 21st saw us singing at St
+weekend with 2 weddings and a concert.
+Friday 21st saw us

 we were joined by Joshua Mills and Celline Forrest.